Ecalose/azure-manager/README.md

 # Azure-manager
-Manage your VM in Azure using cookies.
+Manage your VM in Azure.

 Default VM infomation: